bruno-unna/chess/README.md

 The licensing model of this program makes the use of the `copyprotection` response irrelevant.
 Also, the registration process is always instantaneously successful.

+Currently, the only option supported by the program is `Ponder`.

 ## Computational model

 ## References